neuphonic/neucodec/README.md

 # Key Features

-🔊 Low bit-rate compression: a speech codec that compresses and reconstructs audio with near-inaudible reconstruction loss but at a low 0.8 kpbs bit-rate
+🔊 Low bit-rate compression - a speech codec that compresses and reconstructs audio with near-inaudible reconstruction loss
 <br>
 🎼 Upsamples from 16kHz → 24kHz
 <br>